boorch/otloop.sh/README.md

 ### Usage
        /usr/local/bin/otloop.sh [-r] [-a] [filename or folder path] [slice_number]

        -r: restore from backup if a backup file exists
        -a: apply to all .ot files in the specified folder recursively.
-Requires a folder path instead of a filename.
+Requires a folder path instead of a filename
        filename: the filename of the .ot file to modify
-       slice_number: the slice number to use for the loop start and loop length Example usage for single file:  /usr/local/bin/otloop.sh -r my_file.ot 2 Example usage for all files in a folder and subfolders, starting from current folder:  /usr/local/bin/otloop.sh -a .
+       slice_number: the slice number to use for the loop start and loop length

+       Example usage for single file:  /usr/local/bin/otloop.sh -r my_file.ot 2
+       Example usage for all files in a folder and subfolders, starting from current folder:  /usr/local/bin/otloop.sh -a .
 2 Example usage for all files in a folder and subfolders, starting from a specific folder:  /usr/local/bin/otloop.sh -a my_folder 2

-       Example usage for restoring all files in a folder and subfolders, starting from current folder:  /usr/local/bin/otloop.sh -r -a .
+       Example usage for restoring a single file:  $0 -r my_file.ot Example usage for restoring all files in a folder and subfolders, starting from current folder:  /usr/local/bin/otloop.sh -r -a .
        Example usage for restoring all files in a folder and subfolders, starting from a specific folder:  /usr/local/bin/otloop.sh -r -a my_folder